 The Bangladeshi organization BRAC designed a multifaceted livelihood program—known as the “Graduation approach”—which provides ultra-poor households with a productive asset, training, coaching, access to savings, and consumption support to help them graduate from extreme poverty.
 The program has since been replicated by several implementing organizations across the world.
 Research by J-PAL affiliates found that the model led to large and lasting improvements in consumption, food security, asset holdings, savings, and in some contexts, improved psychosocial well-being.
-The approach has been scaled up by BRAC to reach over 2 million households in Bangladesh, as well as an additional 1.1 million households in fourteen other countries.
+The approach has been scaled up by BRAC to reach over 2.1 million households in Bangladesh, as well as an additional 1.1 million households in 14 other countries.

 Ultra-poor households often depend on insecure livelihoods and face a variety of impediments to sustainably transition out of poverty.

 According to the most recent estimates from 2017, 9 percent of the world’s population lives on less than US$1.90 per day, the World Bank international poverty line.1 Many of these families depend on insecure and fragile livelihoods, including casual farming and domestic labor.
 Their income is often irregular or seasonal, putting laborers and their families at risk of hunger.

 The first target of the Sustainable Development Goals is to eradicate extreme poverty for all people everywhere by 2030.
 Achieving this target will require the poorest of the poor to shift to more secure and sustainable livelihoods.
 Self-employment is often the only viable alternative to menial labor for the ultra-poor.
 Yet many lack the necessary cash or skills to start a viable business.
-To alleviate these constraints, many international and local NGOs have begun supporting multifaceted programs that foster a sustainable transition to more secure livelihoods.
+To alleviate these constraints, many international and local NGOs have introduced multifaceted programs that foster a sustainable transition to more secure livelihoods.